-WASHINGTON (AP) – Congressional Republicans and oil industry leaders called Wednesday for more U.S. gas production to combat rising prices, fast becoming an issue in the presidential campaign.
-Democrats focused on conservation and the role of Wall Street speculators in driving up prices
+WASHINGTON (AP) – Congressional Republicans and Democrats are again battling over rising gas prices.
+At a hearing Wednesday, Republicans and oil industry leaders called for more U.S. production, while Democrats focused on conservation and the role of Wall Street speculators.

 Jack Gerard, CEO of the American Petroleum Institute, told a House energy panel the nation has vast energy resources that aren’t being fully tapped.
 New leasing on federal lands is down by 44 percent, and the number of new wells drilled is down 39 percent, Gerard said.